syntaxerror019/miles/content/posts/rpi-cv2/index.md

 ---

 ## Getting OpenCV
 Almost done!
 Now you can just install OpenCV.
-Before you start trying to install though, it is important you install the correct version.
+Before you start trying to install it, it's important you install the correct version.
-If your RPI is running Ubuntu Server (or similar) and has no GUI (e.g. boots into a terminal screen with no GUI) you will want to install a different version than if your RPI has a GUI.
+If your raspberry pi is running Ubuntu Server (or similar) and has no GUI (e.g. boots into a terminal screen with no GUI) you will want to install a different version than if your RPI has a GUI.

 If you don't have a GUI (or even if you do), run the following command.
 This will omit GUI functionality.
 ```bash